ckipp01/dotty-error-index/CONTRIBUTING.md

   - The code snippet *must* start with a `@main def <ErrorMessageID =`.
 If there is extra code required to illustrate the error, put it underneath the main method, not above.
+  - If the `ErrorMessageID` is no longer used by the compiler put a comment in the file, `// LEGACY`.
+This can optionally be followed (on the same line) with a short comment about it.

 Once the file exists, the process is the same as if you were working on an existing file.
 Since running everything does take a bit, it's recommended to